If you’re ready to tame that tech around the house, then here’s a fantastic collection of lots of brilliant ways to hide wires, cables, and more.

 You’ll be wire-less (or at least it will appear more like it) before you know it….

-Let’s face it – wires and tech in the house really isn’t attractive.
+Let’s face it – wires and tech in the house really aren’t that attractive.

 It rarely adds to the decor, creates a lot of visual clutter, and isn’t something we want to be looking at, right?